 Our Team Members

-With over 25 years of experience launching or re-establishing legacy brands, Kelly was most recently the Vice President of Marketing & Communications for the Women’s Foodservice Forum, a national non-profit women’s leadership development organization.
-During her tenure at WFF, Kelly was instrumental in returning the organization to prominence within the foodservice industry as the authority for women’s leadership development and drove participation in the organization’s live and virtual events to “sell out” status.
+Prior to joining Leading Women in 2013, Kelly was a member of the executive team for WFF, a national non-profit women’s leadership organization.
+As Vice President for Marketing & Communications, Kelly was instrumental in returning the organization to prominence in the foodservice industry as the authority for women’s leadership development, and drove participation in the organization’s live and virtual events to “sell-out” status.

 While a resident in North Carolina, Kelly was a mentor to students at the Wake Forest University Graduate Women in Business Program, a panelist at their Women in Leadership Conference and a judge at the Wake Forest University Schools of Business Annual Marketing Summit MBA Case Competition.